The word "church" in our Bibles has alarming roots. Why did the translators use it?

 "One of the most important symbols in Freemasonry is a circle with a dot in the center—part of their motif—-the shape that is drawn by the compass.”3

-Adherents of the occult believe symbols have power and influence, and especially so when those carrying or connected to the symbol are not aware of it.
-Would the expression "Ignorance of the law is no excuse" apply to spiritual concerns too?
+Adherents of the occult believe symbols have power and influence, especially so when those carrying or connected to the symbol are not aware of it.
+Would the expression "Ignorance of the law is no excuse" apply to spiritual concerns, too?
 Does ignorance of the law of gravity excuse us of its influence?

 Why do occult organizations such as the Church of Illumination, Church of Scientology, Church of Wicca, Church of Satan, and others embrace the word "church" in their identity?
 Do they better understand its true meaning and significance?
 Could it be that we are naive?